KevinWorkman/HappyCoding/tutorials/javascript/_posts/2022-05-28-react-library.md

 This code uses JavaScript functions and variables to get, create, and modify HTML elements.

-The rest of this tutorial will rebuild this example using React.
+The following React tutorials will rebuild this example using React.

 # React Library